-The absolute reflectance measurement system automates the measurement of the spectral properties, film thickness, angle variation or other characteristics of solid samples such as semiconductors, thin films and various optical elements.
+Absolute reflectance measurement is used to evaluate the spectral properties, film thickness, angular variation or other characteristics of samples such as semiconductors, thin films and optical elements.